All Products

 layer

 Layers allow you to publish and deploy custom resources such as public dependency libraries, runtimes, and function extensions.
 You can use a layer to abstract the public libraries on which a function depends.
-This reduces the size of the function code package when you deploy or update the function.
+This reduces the size of the function code package when you deploy and update the function.
 You can also deploy a custom runtime as a layer to share the runtime among multiple functions.
 For more information, see Create a custom layer.

 trigger